Yesterday’s season premiere of Home and Away in Australia saw a new theme tune and title-cards to kick off the show’s 30th anniversary year.

 This actually marks the fifth on-screen version of the Home and Away logo over the past 30 years.
 Whilst the logo has always been based on the Reporter No. 2 typeface, designed by Carlos Winkow in 1938, it has usually been customised to some degree—with the only exception being the 2004-2008 seasons which used the standard font in the opening titles.

-The new logo resembles the style of the 1993-2003 logo—which confusingly has also been used in closing credits and other material right up to present day—albeit with non-cursive lettering.
+The new logo resembles the style of the 1993-2003 logo—which oddly has also been used in closing credits and other material right up to present day—albeit with non-cursive lettering.

 Check back soon for any further updates as the opening weeks progress!